 Other Notable Headphones

-Focal Bathys — These premium open-back headphones offer the absolute best sound quality, with an expansive soundstage that places instruments seemingly 360 degrees around you.
+Focal Bathys — These premium headphones offer the absolute best sound quality, with an expansive soundstage that places instruments seemingly 360 degrees around you.
 While they are heavy and cost a fortune, they could be a must-have for true audiophiles.

 Closed-back vs Open-back